Child Support & Maintenance FAQs

 Child support in family law requires one parent to provide financial assistance to the other parent, for the costs involved in caring for a child.

-Am I eligible to pay/receive child support?
+Am I eligible to pay or receive child support?

 The child support assessment formula weighs up the costs of the child against the contributions of each parent, relevant to their income.